EdmundsAPI/edmundsapi.github.com/api-documentation/inventory/vehicle_listings/v1/02_listings_by_zip/api-description.md

 ### Description

-Get cars available for sale within a specific area by supplying a five-digit zipcode.
+Get cars available for sale within a specific area by supplying a five-digit ZIP code.

 ### URL